America’s Most Heroic: The Ships of Pearl Harbor

 Another battleship, the USS Missouri, contributed an incredible history of her own.
 Sent into the Pacific Theater of World War II in 1944, the Missouri survived long enough to serve as arguably the most prominent ship of the war: the Missouri was the site of the signing of the Japanese Instrument of Surrender, which took place in Tokyo Bay on September 2, 1945.
 After going on to fight in the Korean and Persian Gulf Wars, the Missouri was eventually decommissioned and opened to the public for daily tours in Pearl Harbor.

 Almost 30 years after her service in World War II, the Bowfin submarine was moved to Pearl Harbor to become one of the most popular attractions there.
 The interactive tour of the submarine presents visitors with an up-close look at what life and war were like aboard these cramped vessels.

 These Pearl Harbor memorials are a history buff’s best chance to be drawn in to the history of the attack in 1941 and the United States’ entry and involvement in World War II.
-Chronicling the war in the Pacific from beginning to end, the USS Arizona Memorial, Bowfin submarine, and Battleship Missouri take visitors on a complete tour of the war and the heroes who emerged from it.
+Chronicling the war in the Pacific from beginning to end, the ships of Pearl Harbor including the USS Arizona Memorial, Bowfin submarine, and Battleship Missouri take visitors on a complete tour of the war and the heroes who emerged from it.